- (AMP) Give us daily our bread [food for the morrow].

 - ‘For the current day‘, or “for today”.

 - ‘For the following day‘ from the construction [he epiousa].
 I.e. “Tomorrow”

 - Relating to that which pertains ‘to the Day of the coming Kingdom‘ from the construction [to epion] meaning “the bread of the future”.

 In the first option listed above it is more the idea of the measure required to meet the need rather than the time being important (daily).
 Rather the sense is meeting your need, that which you need for existing.
 In the second option the idea is the bread we need for the coming day, this particular day which we are facing.
 The third option focuses on the day following this one, in other words “tomorrow”, that which is needed for the immediate future.
 Finally the word relates to the bread for “The Coming Day”, “The bread of the future” meaning that which we are going to enjoy in the Kingdom of God which it finally comes in all of its fullness.

 You mean all of this is tied up in these few words?
 Yes I am afraid so.
-Take some time to ponder on it some more and I will bring some clarity and some application to it tomorrow.
+Take some time to ponder on it some more and I will bring some clarity and some application to it in the next Gem.

 Never let yesterday consume too much of today, or it might destroy tomorrow!Rick Godwin

 Yesterday is a cancelled check; Tomorrow is a promissory note; Today is the only cash you have, so spend it wisely.Kim Lyons

 Remember, man does not live on bread alone: sometimes he needs a little buttering up.John Maxwell